sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker.md

 On a Linux cloud server, you can run the following command to keep your instance of Sourcegraph up and running even after you close your Terminal connection to the server.

 ```
-docker run -d --publish 80:7080 --publish 443:7443 --restart unless-stopped --volume /root/.sourcegraph/config:/etc/sourcegraph --volume /root/.sourcegraph/data:/var/opt/sourcegraph sourcegraph/server:3.29.0
+docker run -d --publish 80:7080 --publish 443:7443
+--restart unless-stopped
+--volume /root/.sourcegraph/config:/etc/sourcegraph
+--volume /root/.sourcegraph/data:/var/opt/sourcegraph
+sourcegraph/server:3.29.0
 ```

 This command is telling your server to install and run Sourcegraph in port 7080 of your server and is calling up the relevant files from the Docker image of Sourcegraph.
 It is also setting up a store for your Sourcegraph data.

 Once you run the command, you’ll receive some output indicating that Sourcegraph is getting set up.
-Sourcegraph will be ready when you receive the output similar to the following.
+Sourcegraph will be ready when you receive output similar to the following.
 Your server’s IP address will display in place of `your-server-ip-address`.

 ```
 ✱ Sourcegraph is ready at: http://your-server-ip-address:7080